Time Travelers Quartet: Out of Time

 Out of Time (1996), ISBN 0-440-21933-7, is the sequel to Caroline B. Cooney's young adult novel Both Sides of Time.

 Plot summary

-Annie Lockwood is going on a school field trip to New York City, NY.
-This is about one year after she returned to her present time (1995).
-While in New York, she slips back one hundred years into the past, only to discover her one true love, Strat, was put into an insane asylum.
-He was put there because he insisted Annie was real, even though she mysteriously disappeared and everyone else decided to forget her existence.
-This bit of knowledge was told to Annie by Strat's younger sister, Devonny, who is vacationing in New York.
+Annie Lockwood is going on a school field trip to New York City one year after she has returned to her time in 1995 after meeting Strat.
+While in New York, she slips back one hundred years into the past, to discover her one true love, Strat, has been put into an insane asylum.
+Annie learns from Strat's younger sister Devonny that Strat's current predicament is because he continued to insist that Annie was real, even though she mysteriously disappeared and everyone else decided to forget her existence.
+Annie decides to save Strat and prove that she is real and could travel through time.
+Annie also learns that Strat's betrothed, his childhood friend Harriet, is suffering from consumption.